 The eligibility required to qualify for the federal Weatherization Assistance Program is that the families should be residents of the greater Kent County or Grand Rapids area.
 They can be owners or renters.
 Their annual income has to also meet poverty guidelines in place by the state.

-Low income energy bill assistance, or LIHEAP or the Michigan Home Heating Credit, is also processed by Area Community Services Employment and Training.
+Low income energy bill assistance, or LIHEAP or the Michigan Home Heating Credit, is also processed by Community Action.
 There are federal government grants to pay heating and winter utility bills.
 It is an income based program.
 Families in poverty, the elderly, disabled, and single mothers or fathers get priority.
 More on LIHEAP in Michigan.

 USDA food from TEFAP Emergency Food Assistance is for all poor and income qualified households in Kent County.
 The food and groceries are distributed every quarterly through network sites.
 Food items may include meats, canned or frozen meat, vegetables, cereal, dry milk powder, peanut butter and vegetable oil.

-Area Community Services Employment and Training Commodity Supplemental Food Program can improve the health of children and senior citizens who are at least sixty years of age.
+The Community Action Agency Commodity Supplemental Food Program can improve the health of children and senior citizens who are at least sixty years of age.
 The federal program helps with providing supplemental meals and groceries.